Potential Speaking Topics (2014-17)

 Churches Emerging (1-2 sessions)

-Brian recounts the development of the “emerging church movement,” summarizes problems with the term, provides an overview of what emerging churches have in common, addresses common criticisms, and assesses the way ahead.
+Brian recounts the development of the “emerging church movement,” summarizes problems with the term, provides an overview of what emerging churches have in common, addresses common criticisms, and invites people to become participants in the church that is emerging.